-What is Cloud ERP and how SMBs take the advantage of low Total Cost of Ownership (TCO)
+What is Cloud ERP and How SMBs Take the Advantage of Low Total Cost of Ownership (TCO)

 If you’re looking for a new Enterprise Resource Planning (ERP) system for your business, you might be overwhelmed with all the available choices.
-One of the most important decisions will be whether to go with a traditional on-premises ERP or a cloud-based solution.
+One of the most important decisions will be whether to go with a traditional on-premises ERP or go with the benefits of moving to a cloud-based solution.

 Traditionally, businesses had to use physical and on-premises infrastructure to host their applications and ERPs.
 In addition to the upfront software purchase, any implementation fees, and ongoing support and licensing, you needed to deploy and maintain infrastructure to run the application, usually a server and backup system including replacements every 4-5 years.

 Cloud-based computing (also called Software as a Service, or SaaS) allows users access to software applications that run on shared computing resources managed by cloud vendors via the Internet.
 These computing resources are maintained in remote data centers dedicated to hosting various applications on multiple platforms.

 The benefits of moving to the cloud are particularly valuable to small and medium-sized businesses as it provides access to full-function applications at a reasonable price without you having to pay substantial upfront costs for both hardware and software.

 One of the best available cloud hosting options is Azure from Microsoft.
 It is well trusted and used by 90% of Fortune 500 Companies.
 Azure has most number of hosting regions (Data Centers) than any other cloud hosting provider.
 Azure also has 70+ compliance certifications that suit most regulatory needs a customer may need.